timdeschryver/timdeschryver.dev/blog/treat-your-net-minimal-api-endpoint-as-the-application-layer/index.md

 Extracting your business outside of the endpoint has the benefit that it can be reused, and that it can be tested in isolation.
 The application layer doesn't contain business/functional logic, and that's why I don't see a need to unit test its behavior.
 Instead, I prefer to write integration tests that cover the whole flow and also the dependencies, e.g. the database.

+As an addition you can also take a look at the [FastEndpoints](https://fast-endpoints.com/) library, which plays nicely with the ideas from this post.
+The library aims to create performant endpoints with ease, and includes some useful utilities methods to create your endpoints.

 To end this post, I also encourage you to take a look at [Oskar Dudycz](https://www.linkedin.com/in/oskardudycz/)'s recorded talk [CQRS is Simpler than you think with C#11 & NET7](https://www.youtube.com/watch?v=iY7LO289qnQ).
 The talk resonated with me and inspired me to write this post.
 You can also find the code in Oskar's example on [GitHub](https://github.com/oskardudycz/cqrs-is-simpler-with-net-and-csharp), which takes a CQRS-based approach.